 The Group sees sustainability as underpinning its strategy and core values.
 Given the number of engineers on the road servicing customers, carbon footprint reporting is seen as a measure of key importance and the Group will, in conjunction with its obligations under the Streamlined Energy and Carbon Reporting ("SECR") legislation, implement measures and controls to achieve economic and environmental benefits in this area.
-During the year, JLA published it's 2022 Sustainability Report which formalises its sustainability strategy.
-This was a great step forward for the business' ESG strategy and the report detailed the significant progress the business has already made in decarbonisation, energy bill reduction and green technology adoption.
+Following the publication of its inaugural Sustainability Report in 2023 the business has made progress on its key targets, reducing scope 1 & 2 CO2 emissions by 9% and sourcing 93% of its electricity requirements from renewable energy sources.